peterkuma/alcf-precip/README.md

 unbiased comparison with an atmospheric model (climate model, numerical weather prediction model, or reanalysis).
 ALCF currently does not support simulating precipitation.
-Therefore, excluding precipitation from observations can be important for the comparison, depending on the overall prevalance of precipitation.
-Otherwise, precipitation in observations is often classified as clouds, and contributes to the cloud occurrence statistics, while this contribution is not present in the model statistics.
+Therefore, excluding precipitation from observations can be important for the comparison, depending on the overall prevalence of precipitation.
+Otherwise, precipitation in observations is often classified as clouds and contributes to the cloud occurrence statistics, while this contribution is not present in the model statistics.

 Description of this code can be found in the paper [Ship and ground-based lidar